 Skip to main content

-Bed rest may be unavoidable for some people, based on their condition, but it's harmful for most people.
+Bed rest may be unavoidable for some patients based on their condition, but it's harmful for most people.

 Bed Rest Risks

-While rest is an important part of the recovery process, bed rest also causes problems because people are healthier when they move.
+While rest is an important part of the recovery process, bed rest also causes problems.
+People are healthier when they move.

 Benefits of Movement

-Getting out of bed and moving can improve some of the downsides of bed rest.
+Getting out of bed and moving can reduce some of the downsides of bed rest.

-Movement during a hospital stay also provides a safe space to test balance, strength, and coordination so people are better prepared to move when they get home.
+Movement during a hospital stay, with a physical therapist or other health care provider nearby to help you if needed, also provides a safe space to test balance, strength, and coordination.
+Getting up and out of the bed during your hospital stay can better prepare you to move when you get home.

 What You Should Do

-If you or a loved one has a hospital stay, tell the medical staff about your desire to limit bed rest.
+If you or a loved one has a hospital stay, tell the medical staff about your desire to limit bed rest and:

 • Ask your health care team to challenge you to do physical activities they think are safe.
 At first, this might be as simple as walking to the bathroom or standing beside your bed.

-• Ask your health care team to schedule times for you to walk within the hospital, with assistance if necessary.
+• Ask your health care team to schedule times for you to walk within the hospital, with assistance if needed.

-• Try to increase your movement and decrease your bed rest each day.
+• Try to increase your movement and decrease your bed rest each day during your stay.

 How a Physical Therapist Can Help

-Physical therapists are movement experts who optimize quality of life through prescribed exercise, hands-on care, and patient education.
+Physical therapists are movement experts.
+They improve quality of life through hands-on care, patient education, and prescribed movement.

 Physical therapists are often involved in helping patients improve mobility, recover from injury, and manage pain and other chronic conditions before, during, or after a hospital stay.